wp-statistics/wp-statistics/readme.txt

 10. View latest search engine referrers Statistics page.

 == Upgrade Notice ==
+= 7.4 =
+* If you have used the sidebar widget you'll have to re-add it to your sidebar as the internal widget name has change (sorry, unavoidable).
+Also if you have styled the widget the new class name will be 'widget_wpstatistics_widget' instead of 'wp_statistics_show_widget'.

 = 7.3 =
 * BACKUP YOUR DATABASE BEFORE INSTALLING!
 This release alters the table structure of the database.
 * A new option for updating the robot's list automatically during an upgrade is available (Statistics->Settings->Access/Exclusions->IP/Robot Exclusions->Force robot list update after upgrades) but is not set on existing installs by default.